Epicodus-Curriculum/intro-full-stack/2_2_github_and_remote_repositories.md

 Using `git log` confirms you now have the additional commit(s) from your **remote** repository on your **local** repository.

 Git requires that our **remote** and **local** repositories match before it will allow you to **push** changes.
-That is part of **Git**’s role as a verison management system. **Git** enforces protocol for what to do when versions of our project don’t match so we don’t accidentally lose code when copying changes from one version to another.
+That is part of **Git**'s role as a verison management system. **Git** enforces protocol for what to do when versions of our project don’t match so we don’t accidentally lose code when copying changes from one version to another.

 ## Clone a remote repository

-Okay, switching topics, let’s say there is a **remote** repository that we don’t have on our computer but we want to copy it.
+Okay, switching topics, let's say there is a **remote** repository that we don’t have on our computer but we want to copy it.
 To **clone** is to make a copy of a **remote** repository to be a **local** repository on our computer.
 You can clone any remote repository that is publicly available or that you have access to.

-For example, let’s clone the [React library](https://github.com/facebook/react) from Github; a tool we are going to use later in the program!
+For example, let's clone the [React library](https://github.com/facebook/react) from Github; a tool we are going to use later in the program!
 React is created by Facebook(Meta) but is an open source tool.
-For us this means React’s source code is freely available on GitHub.
+For us this means React's source code is freely available on GitHub.

 Go to the website following the link above and click on the `<> Code` button then click on the copy button (circled in red with a 2):